-This report provides a statistical overview of pipelines regulated by the Commission in the 2019 calendar year.
+This report provides a statistical overview of pipelines regulated by the Commission in the 2020 calendar year.
 It includes data on types of pipelines, lengths, uses and overall pipeline incident rates.
 The multi-stage lifecycle of a pipeline is explained, and incident response protocols are outlined.
-It also summarizes the Integrity Management Program, a documented framework outlining the practices by which operators test and maintain pipelines to mitigate potential integrity issues.
+It also summarizes the Integrity Management Program, a documented framework outlining the practices by which permit holders test and maintain pipelines to mitigate potential integrity issues.

-Previous annual pipeline performance summaries can be found on the Commission's website at bcogc.ca/publications/reports.
+Previous annual pipeline performance summaries can be found on the Commission's website at bcogc.ca/data-reports/reports/.